Physical interpretation of Newman-Janis rotating systems. II. General systems: Conclusions

 In the Gurses-Gursey generalization for Kerr-Schild systems has been discussed in Part I~\cite{Beltracchi2021a}, where a unique family of stationary axisymmetric Kerr-Schild systems was identified as having the same equation of state both for the rotating and nonrotating configurations.

 The Drake-Szekeres generalization allows for usage of non Kerr-Schild metrics.
 The energy-momentum tensors are significantly more complicated in general than the Gurses-Gursey type and they can be any Segre type but $[31]$ and $[(31)]$.
-They can for example feature severe distortions of Segre type such as generation of systems containing $[11Z\bar{Z}]$ from seed systems which were initially [(111,1)].
+They can for example feature severe distortions of Segre type such as generation of systems containing $[11Z\bar{Z}]$ from seed systems which were initially [(111,1)], which we explicitly show in our analysis of the ``spinning Minkowski" space.
 We have analyzed the existence of equations of state independent of position and rotation for Drake-Szekeres systems.
 We find that a Drake-Szekeres system with 4 equations of state is the Kerr spacetime, that with 3 equations of state it must be the special Kerr-Schild system we found in Part I, and that with two equations of state it is either a general Kerr-Schild system or possibly something with $j(r)$, $m(r)$ which satisfy complicated nonlinear differential equations.
 Finally, by counting arguments of having four eigenvalues with each a function of three parameters, there should be one equation of state in general.